 Photos posted online are almost always edited first.
 That means they’re not ideal for picking paint color.

-When it comes to color, online photos can inadvertently be misleading.
 Why?
 Because they’re almost always edited to look beautiful in some way, and the editing process inevitably changes the color ever so slightly.

 Whether online or in a book or magazine, photos of gorgeous spaces won’t give you an accurate read on the color, because they’re not meant to.
 Most interior design images are meant to show a project to perfection, showcase the designer’s skill, and inspire viewers to want the same for themselves.